5ajaki/SPP2-Applications/20456-SPP2 Namespace Application.md

 ### BD Work

 Below are only Subname integrations we did, are doing, or plan to do.
-We are not including BD efforts that resulted in custom ENS implementation or enabling resolution for names and avatars.
+We are not including BD efforts that resulted in custom ENS implementation or enabling ENS resolution for names and avatars.
+Although it might have been initiated by us through our outreach and advocacy, it’s unfair to take credit.

 **Partnerships:**